 OPEC oil production still below pre-cut levels

 OPEC’s overall production remains well below pre-cut levels despite these major increases.
-The organization pumped 26.75 million bpd in May, which was just 150,000 bpd more than April [7].
+The organization pumped 26.75 million bpd in May, which was just 150,000 bpd more than April [[7]](LINK 1).
 This small actual increase highlights the gap between announced quotas and real production.
+Changes in global production levels directly impact market prices and supply-demand dynamics, making these figures critical for market analysis.

-The oil market can handle these extra barrels, according to industry experts [8].
+The oil market can handle these extra barrels, according to industry experts [[8]](LINK 9).
 Seasonal demand increases and declining U.S. production create conditions where these OPEC+ increases might not cause long-term price drops.
+Demand fundamentals, such as expectations for future consumption and inventory levels, are key to understanding current price trends.

 Analysts say market remains tight despite production hike